 Home to the notorious prison and some of the most stunning waterfront real estate anywhere, San Francisco Bay's island of Alcatraz is scheduled to reopen on Aug.
 15 after a long COVID-19 closure.
 Even the most jaded Bay Area locals are looking forward to seeing the spectacular evening vistas from the Alcatraz Night Tour.
 On the ferry ride to the national historic site and long-abandoned prison, you can easily fill up your Instagram account with sundown shots of the Golden Gate Bridge and the San Francisco skyline.
 Take a riveting audio tour of the prison building and hear its inmates' stories, then as you depart the island, see how the night sky paints Alcatraz in an eerily gorgeous glow.
 If the fog rolls out, you might catch a star show, too.

 You probably didn't know that San Diego County's apple-pie town of Julian is one of the best places in Southern California for nightlife.
 No, not hipster hotspots or ultra-lounges, but rather star clusters, nebulae, and maybe even Venus or Mars.
 In 2021, the town was recognized as an International Dark Sky community—but that was no surprise to Michael Leigh, who owns the Observer’s Inn, an astronomy-themed bed-and-breakfast boasting three research-grade telescopes.
 The inn's rooms are closed during summer, but Leigh still offers one-hour guided “sky tours” in his rooftop observatory.
 Group size is limited, so call ahead to reserve your spot.

 7. Paso Robles

 Only the universe can make the stars, but artists can create a pretty amazing representation.
 Take a trip to Paso Robles and have your mind blown by Field of Light at Sensorio, a 15-acre art installation by Bruce Munro.
-This colorful light show illuminates Paso Robles' gently rolling grasslands with more than 58,000 stemmed globes.
-There's live music most nights, plus food and wine from local vendors.
+This colorful light show illuminates Paso Robles' gently rolling grasslands with more than 100,000 stemmed globes.
+There's live music every night, plus food and wine from local vendors.
 Book your tickets before arriving.